These are the best games available on the Oculus Quest 2

 This isn't your typical Viking game

 When Asgard's Wrath was announced, it looked like just a fantastic Viking-themed action game.
-Visceral combat including swords, shields, magic, and even giant monsters looked to be the core of the gameplay from a surface level.
-Less than an hour in, though, you'll find our that Asgard's Wrath simply doesn't fit into any single paradigm of game design.
-It has tomb exploration and puzzle-solving, a slice of real-time strategy, a pinch of a god game, and plenty of violence and combat on top.
+Visceral combat, including swords, shields, magic, and even giant monsters, looked to be the core of the gameplay from a surface level.
+Less than an hour in, though, you'll find out that Asgard's Wrath simply doesn't fit into any single paradigm of game design.
+Instead, it has tomb exploration and puzzle-solving, a slice of real-time strategy, a pinch of a god game, and plenty of violence and combat on top.

 The narrative here is that you're a Norse god who must assume control of several different mortal characters to fulfill their destinies.
-Why in the world would you stoop to something so seemingly low?
+So why in the world would you stoop to something so seemingly low?
 Because of that trickster, Loki, of course.
 Following Loki's guide grants you his protection as well as a host of powers to wield and creatures to inhabit and control.

 Even describing it in this way doesn't truly do it justice.
 It's easily one of VR's most ambitious games and one of the most unique titles you'll play on any platform.
 It's a scope rarely imagined by VR developers — although that is changing as VR adoption has grown considerably with the Quest 2 and with game releases like Half-Life: Alyx — and it'll take you several nights of play to truly feel like you'd explored everywhere and done everything.
-The icing on the cake?
-Oculus is giving away free copies of Asgard's Wrath to new Quest 2 owners for the immediate future! —Nick Sutrich
+Oculus even gave the game away for free to new Quest 2 owners for months!
+But it's still worth buying at full price now. —Nick Sutrich

 Budget Cuts 1 & 2